Import data from Heroku PostgreSQL into Zoho Analytics

 No, the tables will not be directly linked in Zoho Analytics.
 However, you can link two or more tables in Zoho Analytics using the Look-up feature.
 Click here to learn about look-up.

 We have plans to fetch the foreign key details from Heroku PostgreSQL and automatically link those tables in Zoho Analytics using lookup columns in the future.

 Yes, you can change the datatype of the columns imported into Zoho Analytics.
 However, it is necessary that the datatype of your column is compatible with the datatype of the column in your Heroku PostgreSQL console for successful data synchronizations.
 It is always recommended that you change the data type in both your Heroku PostgreSQL database as well as your Zoho Analytics database.

 - In the Explorer tab, click Data Sources button.

 - In the Data Sources tab that opens click the Settings icon and select Remove Data Source as shown in the snapshot.

 Please do note that this only removes the connection.
-You can still continue accessing the reporting database in Zoho Reports.
+You can still continue accessing the Workspace in Zoho Analytics.